Let’s start things off with a quick review of the basics.

 Margin is an amount of money that your broker “locks” from your balance each time that you open a trade.
-The bigger the lot size, the bigger amount of money that it will be locked by your broker.
+The bigger the lot size, the bigger amount of money that will be locked by your broker.

 That locked money will only be released when the trade is closed.
 This margin is used to prevent your account to incur big losses, or even going into negative balance if the market makes very fast movements against you and your order can not be closed at the price that you predicted.

-Depending on the broker that you use, you may have different requirements of margin.
+Depending on the broker that you use, you may have different requirements for margin.
 Some brokers may lock a smaller amount of margins than others.
 You should consider that when you are choosing your broker to trade, either if you are trading using a CFD’s broker or Futures broker.

 Usually, CFDs brokers have smaller margin requirements to trade.
 And that’s because they typically offer more leverage to trade.

 But do you really need to use such big lot sizes?